Lord Weary's Castle: Book title

 In a note before the first poem of the book, Lowell states that the title of the book was derived from "an old ballad."
 More specifically, in Frank Bidart's notes to Lowell's Collected Poems, Bidart writes that the title comes from "the anonymous Scottish ballad 'Lamkin.'"
 Bidart goes on to explain that in the ballad's narrative, "Lord Weary refuses to pay the stonemason Lamkin for building his castle; in revenge for this betrayal, Lambkin kills Weary's wife and child."
-Bidart does not offer any explanation as to how the story of Lamkin and Lord Weary's castle relates to the content of Lowell's book.

 However, in a review of the book that appeared in Poetry magazine, the critic Austin Warren offered the explanation that the book's title implied that "disaster is befalling the house, and the household, of aristocratic (Calvinist, capitalist) New England, which has failed to pay its moral bills to the 'lower order,' its instruments."

 Style

 Under the influence of Allen Tate and the New Critics at the beginning of his career, Lowell wrote rigorously formal and dense poetry that won him praise for his exceptionally powerful handling of meter and rhyme.
 Lord Weary's Castle epitomized this early style which was also notable for its frequently violent imagery.
-For instance, in "The Quaker Graveyard in Nantucket," the best-known poem from the book, Lowell wrote the following:
+For instance, in "The Quaker Graveyard in Nantucket", the best-known poem from the book, Lowell wrote the following: